shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/trouble_shooting/houdini_integrations_not_starting.md

 lang: en
 ---

-This FAQ covers the most common reason we’ve seen for the Shotgun integrations not starting in Houdini.
+This covers the most common reason we’ve seen for the Shotgun integrations not starting in Houdini.
 In this case, Houdini launches without error from Shotgun Desktop, your Shotgun website, or the tank command.
 However, once Houdini is launched, the Shotgun menu or shelf does not appear.